Is motherhood kickin your butt? Do you spend your days second-guessing your decisions and feeling like you’ll never get this mom thing right?

 I only focused on loving her with all my heart and providing her with her absolute best chance in this life.

-So, when motherhood feels hard I can simply refocus and remember that I’m doing just fine as long as I’m loving her with all my heart and still working to give her the best I can give.
+So, when motherhood feels hard and is really kicking my butt, I can simply refocus and remember that I’m doing just fine as long as I’m loving my kids with all my heart and still working to give them the best I can give.

 Go ahead and lift up another mom and share this post to all the moms you know.
 And together we can lay down perfection or guilt and embrace US.